 - Turn off the engine and have a look at your readings.

-- A perfectly healthy ATV battery should not drop below the range of 9.6V to 10.5V (depending on battery CCA-rating and battery temperature at the time of testing).
+- A perfectly healthy ATV battery should not drop below the range of 9.6V to 10.5V (depending on battery CCA rating and temperature at the time of testing).

-- If your minimum reading is below 9.6 volts, your battery is likely bad.
+- Your battery is likely defective if your minimum reading is below 9.6 volts.
 It does no longer hold sufficient capacity.

 A variety of consumer-grade batty testing tools are available in the $20 to 50 price range, where the two major types are digital and analog testing tools.
 Each tool has a specific user manual that needs to be followed, but I will outline how they work on a general level below.

 - Begin with a fully charged battery for more accurate results.
-You may get a good CCA rating in a halfway discharged battery, or you can get a bad CCA rating in a fully charged battery.
-So make sure the battery is fully charged to leave its state of charge out of the equation.
+You may get a good CCA rating in a partially-discharged battery or a bad CCA rating in a fully-charged battery.
+So ensure the battery is fully charged to leave its state of charge out of the equation.

 - Disconnect the battery connectors and connect the testing tool directly to the terminals.
-This ensures that you get a solid connection, which leaves less room for a possible voltage drop.
+This ensures a solid connection, leaving less room for a possible voltage drop.

 - It is safer to remove the battery before testing.
-In the unlikely event, something should go wrong during the testing; it is better to remove the battery from the ATV or UTV before running the test.
+In the unlikely event that something goes wrong during the testing, removing the battery from the ATV or UTV before conducting the test is advisable.
 A damaged battery may, in some cases, catch on fire or explode.

-An analog testing tool uses a built-in resistance element/heat coil to simulate a high load.
-The tool measures the voltage drop under load, indicating if the battery is good, weak, or bad, relative to its CCA-rating*.
+An analog testing tool simulates a high load using a built-in resistance element/heat coil.
+The tool measures the voltage drop under load, indicating if the battery is good, weak, or bad relative to its CCA rating*.

 * CCA is the amount of current the battery can put out at -18°C (0°F) for 30 seconds while maintaining a cut-off voltage of at least 7,2V.
 You should find the battery’s CCA rating on the battery label.
 Each battery comes with a specific CCA rating.
 The actual CCA capacity decreases as the battery gets older or damaged.